eraydin/EPPlus.Core.Extensions/README.md

 ### **Documentation and Examples**

-The project will be documented soon.
-You cant look at the test project for now.
-I hope it has enough number of examples to give you better understanding about how to use these extension methods.
+The project will be documented soon but you can look at the test project for now.
+I hope it has enough number of examples to give you better idea about how to use these extension methods.

+- Converts IEnumerable<T> into an Excel worksheet/package
+- Reads data from Excel packages and convert then into a List<T>.

 ##### Basic examples: